-All students seeking student loans must complete a FAFSA and go through the financial aid and loan process.
+All students seeking student loans must complete a FAFSA and go through the financial aid process.

 Degree seeking students taking less than 12 credits in a term may still have financial assistance available to them.
-Complete the FAFSA and contact the Financial Aid office for more information.
+Complete the FAFSA and contact the Student First Stop Center for more information.

-Arrange for Housing
+5. Arrange for Housing

 All full-time students have the privilege to live in Student Housing.
 Students who are from out of district or from out of state are required to live in housing for their freshman year.
 Living in student housing is the best way to ensure academic success, to collaborate with other students, faculty and staff and to get the full "college experience."
 Prospective residents must be 18 years of age before December 15 of the current academic year to live in housing.
-The room and board agreement and the housing application are available online at www.socc.edu or visit the Housing office in the Lighthouse Depot, Room A-1.
+The room and board agreement and the housing application are available online at www.socc.edu or visit the Housing office in Dellwood hall, Room 7.